mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 suits are worn by clan agents, mercenaries and even some Aslan traders and explorers.

-Soisu'hru (Assassin's Garb, TL8):Soisu'hru (Assassin's Garb, TL8): Assassin's garb consists of a form- fitting body glove studded with small armor plates.
+Soisu'hru (Assassin's Garb, TL8):Soisu'hru (Assassin's Garb, TL8): Assassin's garb consists of a form-fitting body glove studded with small armor plates.
 It is designed for stealth rather than protection and gives the wearer a +1 DM to Stealth checks.
 An Aslan may not use a dewclaw while wearing this armor.